jbrzusto/fleetsie/README.md

 - the script must be called `setup` and must be in a top-level directory called `fleetsie` on the USB disk
 - after switching to the top-level `fleetsie` directory on the disk, the script is run as root
 - if the script run is successful, `fleetsie-provision.service` will disable itself.
+- when the device registers, the fleet server will supply an extra file of (presumably) secrets; this is saved as `/opt/fleetsie/fleet_extra`, and can be used by custom setup scripts (see `custom_post` below)

 ## ssh-tunnel service